Extending Receipt Template Capabilities from Plugins

 </doc>

-In the plugin code: here is an example of code that adds the vehicle number to a section named “plate_number”.
+In the plugin code: here is an example of code that adds the car number to the section named “plate_number”.

 public XDocument BeforeFormatDocument(XDocument doc)